remotion-dev/remotion/packages/docs/docs/lambda/aws-sqs-lambda-integration.md

 }
 ```

-This will initiate the render request of a video, although the JSON request is not used.
-The function takes the JSON and put in the queue, on the other end, [render-lambda-function](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) will be notified by `SQS` that is a video render request, it will consume the data from request and generate the video as per instruction, the function executes [rendermediaonlambda](/docs/lambda/rendermediaonlambda) as part of the process.
+This will initiate the render request of a video by taking the JSON and putting it in the queue.
+On the other end, [`render-lambda-function`](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/src/render-lambda-function/index.ts) will be notified by SQS that is a video render request, it will consume the data from the render request and generate the video as per instruction, the function executes [`renderMediaOnLambda()`](/docs/lambda/rendermediaonlambda) as part of the process.

 ## Notes

-- The deployment of Remotion Lambda is configured to be deployed only to `ap-southeast-2` region to simplify the project, adjust this in the code at [region.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-app/src/infra/regions.ts).
+- The deployment of Remotion Lambda is configured to be deployed only to `ap-southeast-2` region to simplify the project, adjust this in the code at [`region.ts`](https://github.com/alexfernandez803/remotion-serverless/blob/main/remotion-app/src/infra/regions.ts).
-- The deployment of `apigw-sqs-app` is configured to be deployed at `ap-southeast-2` region to simplify the project, adjust this in the code at [remotion-cdk-starter.ts](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/bin/remotion-cdk-starter.ts).
+- The deployment of `apigw-sqs-app` is configured to be deployed at `ap-southeast-2` region to simplify the project, adjust this in the code at [`remotion-cdk-starter.ts`](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/bin/remotion-cdk-starter.ts).
 - Remotion packages should be bundled inside the function when deployed, you can this in `nodeModules` property from `bundling` object, the code for this located in [here](https://github.com/alexfernandez803/remotion-serverless/blob/main/apigw-sqs-app/lib/remotion-cdk-starter-stack.ts#L103).

 ## See also